How You Can Optimize Your Logging Aggregation Costs

-Despite all it’s advantages, we’ve learned from experience that structured logging has the disadvantage of not only being larger but often including a lot of repetitive metadata.
-For example, each of our (optimized) log records contains all of this metadata:
+Despite all its advantages, we’ve learned from experience that structured logging has the disadvantage of not only being larger but often including a lot of repetitive metadata.
+For example, each of our (optimized) log records contains all of this metadata.

 Your configuration might be including a lot more metadata, and if you go overboard with data enrichment you might find yourself increasing log sizes by a factor of 10 or more.
 Take a look at your log metadata and see if you can optimize it.

 If you have insignificant or seldom-used fields in your metadata, consider removing them.
 Just like some of our customers, you may be surprised by the volume saving this can generate.
 For important metadata fields that you want to keep, make sure they are efficiently represented within the JSON (or whatever format you are using).
-Try to use the short-forms of values, avoid unnecessary padding, and don’t forget to optimize field names.
+Try to use the short forms of values, avoid unnecessary padding, and don’t forget to optimize field names.
 While I’m not advocating for single-character field names, “application-remote-customer-primary-key” may be safely replaced with “customer-key”.

-For day to day operations within your group, you probably need to keep logs for a timeframe of anywhere between a few days and a few weeks.
+For day-to-day operations within your group, you probably need to keep logs for a timeframe of anywhere between a few days and a few weeks.
 While you always want more, older data just tends to be less useful.
 On the other hand, security, compliance, and regulatory requirements often mandate keeping logs for anywhere between 90 days and 7 years.
 For a quick comparison, the difference between keeping logs for 14 days and 90 days is a factor of over 6.
 That’s a huge jump up in our log volume for little to no value.

-Don’t use high-cost log aggregation services to keep log backups lying around just in case.
+Don’t use high-cost log aggregation services to keep log backups lying around, just in case.
 Archive your logs into cold storage services such as Amazon S3 Glacier and load them back if and when you need them.
 If you are using logs for long-term metrics tracking, well, just don’t.
 While I won’t go into the various approaches and tools for long-term metrics tracking, you check out this simple guide for generating aggregating metrics from your log data.

 One of the biggest factors in writing logs is the so-called “logging FOMO”.
 The fear of being blind to what our software is doing is constantly driving us to add more and more logs.
-As long as software engineers are pushing for more and more data collection with manager and ops pushing back on costs, we are in a zero-sum game.
+As long as software engineers are pushing for more and more data collection with managers and ops pushing back on costs, we are in a zero-sum game.
 New, responsive logging tools ease much of that tension by allowing engineers to instantly collect the data they need.
 Our customers often mention how easy and frictionless obtaining data is without being dependent on organizational approval and technical processes.